hpfem/hermes-legacy/doc/src/hermes2d/P08-miscellaneous/20-remote-computing.rst

       info("Complete Solution saved to file %s.", filename);
     }

-In the code above, do not worry about the parameters 'xdisp', 'ydisp' and 'dmult' as these are only used to deform the domain (in linear elasticity problems and such, see example 08-system).
+In the above code, do not worry about the parameters 'xdisp', 'ydisp' and 'dmult' as these are only used to deform the domain (in linear elasticity problems and such).